DaniKia/Fearless/replit.md

 - Viewing usage with `python main.py --help`
 - Pushing code to GitHub

+**Google Drive Connection in Replit:**
+The project has Replit's Google Drive integration installed.
+This allows the code to access your Drive files through Replit's secure connection API.
+To use it:

+1. The connection is already added to your project
+2. You may need to authorize access by clicking the "Connect" button in the Replit integrations panel
+3. The connection uses limited scopes, so it may only access files created by the app
+4. For full dataset access, Google Colab is still recommended where you can mount your entire Drive

 For actual data processing, use Google Colab where your Phase 3 dataset is accessible in Drive.

 ## Dependencies